UD Experience Awards

 increase student participation from academic units not typically represented.
 Award

-decisions are made by the QEP Director (or appointee) and the QEP Council.
+decisions are made by the QEP Director and the QEP Council.

 If funding is limited, partial awards may be given to several students, and students